 The Noise Generator Node plays a sound for each note in the source Melody, applying ADSR on a per-note basis, with unlimited polyphony.

-This input is only available in Melody controlled mode, and consequently, if you connect a melody signal to this input while it’s disabled, it’ll automatically set the Mode setting to Melody controlled, enabling the input in the process.
+This input is only available in Melody controlled mode.
+Consequently, if you connect a melody signal to this input while it’s disabled, it’ll automatically set the Mode setting to Melody controlled, enabling the input in the process.

 The type of noise to generate.